Tran-Dac-Thuong/healthcare-backend-fullstack/README.md

 ## In Mysql (Xampp)

-Run the attachment health-care.sql to create a database named thuong with available data.
+Run the attachment healthcare.sql to create a database named thuong with available data.